KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 However, when Jumblr performs either of the other two actions (Z → Z and Z → T) it will make the transfers for all lots that are in play.

-Through these additional securities, therefore, Jumblr defeats the Timing Attack and the Knapsack Attack, relying on the power of the Zcash parameters and zk- SNARK technology.
+Through these additional securities, therefore, Jumblr defeats the Timing Attack and the Knapsack Attack, relying on the power of the Zcash parameters and zk-SNARK technology.
 The more participants in Jumblr, the more privacy users gain.
 For those who use Jumblr on a consistent basis, the 0.3% cost of utilizing Jumblr is offset by the 5.1% rewards that can be earned with the Komodo coin (KMD).
 Thus, for a small fee, Jumblr users can provide both themselves and their community with privacy.

 ## Offering Privacy to Other Cryptocurrencies

 Jumblr can provide privacy to any cryptocurrency that is connected to the Komodo ecosystem, as AtomicDEX is natively integrated.
-Currently, the user is required to perform the first and final steps of trading in the Jumblr process of non-KMD cryptocurrencies.
+Currently, the user is required to perform the first and final steps of trading in the Jumblr process of non-Smart-Chain cryptocurrencies.
 In the long term, however, Jumblr is capable of fully automating the process.
-We await larger adoption to complete the non-KMD automation features.
+We await larger adoption to complete the non-Smart-Chain automation features.

-### The Current Jumblr Process: Manual non-KMD to KMD Trading on AtomicDEX
+### The Current Jumblr Process: Manual non-Smart-Chain to Smart Chain Trading on AtomicDEX

-Overall, to provide privacy to a non-KMD cryptocurrency in the Komodo ecosystem, that currency must first be traded on AtomicDEX into KMD.
-Once the underlying value is held as KMD in a `<KMDaddress>`, Jumblr can complete its work.
-Upon completion, the anonymized KMD is then exchanged on AtomicDEX again for the relevant non-KMD cryptocurrency and returned to a secret address of the user’s choosing.
+Overall, to provide privacy to a non-Komodo cryptocurrency in the Komodo ecosystem, that currency must first be traded on AtomicDEX into Komodo-based currency.
+Jumblr can then complete its work.
+Upon completion, the anonymized Komodo-based currency is then exchanged on AtomicDEX again for the relevant non-Komodo cryptocurrency and returned to a secret address of the user’s choosing.

 At present, while AtomicDEX is in its early stages, we are focusing our energies on increasing overall AtomicDEX usability.

 ### Future Capabilities: Jumblr Automates the AtomicDEX Trading Process for the User

-In the future, Jumblr will simply be a client of the AtomicDEX service when providing privacy to non-KMD cryptocurrencies.
+In the future, Jumblr will simply be a client of the AtomicDEX service when providing privacy to non-Komodo cryptocurrencies.

-When a user activates Jumblr for a non-KMD coin, Jumblr will instruct AtomicDEX to trade the non-KMD coin into transparent KMD according to the current prices.
-The underlying value now being in KMD, the Jumblr protocol performs the entirety of the process previously described.
+When a user activates Jumblr for a non-Komodo coin, Jumblr will instruct AtomicDEX to trade the non-Komodo coin into transparent Smart Chain currency, according to the current prices.
+The underlying value now being in Komodo currency, the Jumblr protocol performs the entirety of the process previously described.
 With the underlying value made private, Jumblr will direct AtomicDEX to exchange the value back to the user’s chosen cryptocurrency.
 Finally, Jumblr will return the final sum to a new cryptocurrency address, provided by the user at the outset of the process.

-Due to market fluctuations, depending on liquidity, it is possible that a user will experience slippage in the underlying value of their non-KMD cryptocurrency.
+Due to market fluctuations, depending on liquidity, it is possible that a user will experience slippage in the underlying value of their non-Komodo cryptocurrency.
 While it would be possible to prearrange the trade on AtomicDEX (thereby eliminating any slippage), there is no available method to make such an arrangement without leaking privacy information.
 The party performing the second half of the trade onAtomicDEX would be a central point of failure.
-Therefore, the most private method for non-KMD privacy creation is to simply rely on the active AtomicDEX liquidity providers.
+Therefore, the most private method for non-Komodo privacy creation is to simply rely on the active AtomicDEX liquidity providers.

 ## A Word on Risks Inherent in Jumblr and the Komodo Ecosystem

-The Komodo coin (KMD), and therefore Jumblr by association, both rely on the Zcash parameters as put forth by the Zcash team.
+Zero-knowledge transactions and Jumblr together rely on the Zcash parameters as put forth by the Zcash team.
 The Zcash parameters are a "zero-knowledge" form of technology.
 This is a powerful form of privacy, and arguably superior to other forms as it is effectively permanent.
 Relying on the Zcash parameters allows us to turn our creative resources to other blockchain-technology challenges, while still empowering members of the Komodo ecosystem with the option of privacy.

 To create the Zcash parameters, the original Zcash developers had to create a series of keys that, when combined, created a master key that could unlock and lock the parameters.
 After using the master key to create the parameters, the team destroyed every individual key.
 The team conducted this endeavor in a public manner.
 We encourage interested readers to view the "Zcash Ceremony" explanation, and to search for other viewpoints as well.